fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 require private support, please email us at oss-support@fingerprintjs.com.
 If you'd like to have a similar Vue library for the [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs), consider [raising an issue in our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-vue/issues).

+## Documentation

+TODO Link to typedoc hosted on GH Pages.

+You can find detailed documentation and API reference [here](#).